Kick start your 2019 with a list of suggested New Year’s resolution for nurses. It’s time for reflections and resolutions.

 - Avoid repeating resolutions from previous years.

 - Reward yourself when you achieve your goal.
-This is something that you can look forward on.
+This is something that you can look forward to.